Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_1.rst

 Step 4c: Pagul et al. background subtraction
 ''''''''''''''''''''''''''''''''''''''''''''
-Recently, the complex spatial structure of the G280 sky has been recognized and efforts have been taken out to correct it. :code:`HUSTLE-tools` can fit the background in each frame by scaling the empirically-determined background sky structure image measured by `Pagul et al. 2023 <https://www.stsci.edu/files/live/sites/www/files/home/hst/instrumentation/wfc3/documentation/instrument-science-reports-isrs/_documents/2023/WFC3-ISR-2023-06.pdf>`_ and hosted on `https://www.stsci.edu/hst/instrumentation/wfc3/documentation/grism-resources/uvis-grism-sky-images <https://www.stsci.edu/hst/instrumentation/wfc3/documentation/grism-resources/uvis-grism-sky-images>`_.
+Recently, the complex spatial structure of the G280 sky has been recognized and efforts have been taken to accurately model it. :code:`HUSTLE-tools` can fit the background in each frame by scaling the empirically-determined background sky structure image measured by `Pagul et al. 2023 <https://www.stsci.edu/files/live/sites/www/files/home/hst/instrumentation/wfc3/documentation/instrument-science-reports-isrs/_documents/2023/WFC3-ISR-2023-06.pdf>`_ and hosted on `https://www.stsci.edu/hst/instrumentation/wfc3/documentation/grism-resources/uvis-grism-sky-images <https://www.stsci.edu/hst/instrumentation/wfc3/documentation/grism-resources/uvis-grism-sky-images>`_.
 This method of background correction is the most effective in treating spatial variations in background signal, but requires more run-time and a lot of fine-tuning to get the fit process to succeed.
 Set :code:`do_Pagul` to True to apply this method of background subtraction to your G280 data.
 Supply the absolute path of your downloaded G280 sky image to the :code:`path_to_Pagul` variable.
 To fit the background accurately, target and background sources in the data must be masked.
 Tune :code:`mask_parameter` until the diagnostic mask image output by this routine masks over sources without masking over so much of the frame that there is insufficient flux from which to estimate the background.
 As the median background value in each frame is not expected to vary dramatically between frames, outlier estimates of the paramter by which the empirical sky image is scaled to match the data can be rejected by setting :code:`smooth_fits` to True and adjusting :code:`smoothing_param` to higher/lower values to reject outliers less/more aggressively.
 Early versions of the empirical sky frame were undersampled in regions of the detector where observers frequently place their target traces.
 To smooth over these undersampled regions, set :code:`median_columns` to True.
 Later versions of the empirical sky image (e.g. v1.0 and above) generally do not need to be smoothed in this manner.

 Step 5: Displacement estimation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Drift in the telescope pointing over the course of a visit can introduce systematic trends into the extracted 1D spectral time-series or cause offsets in the wavelength solution assigned by :code:`grismconf`.
 To correct for these trends, :code:`HUSTLE-tools` offers many methods of tracking telescope drift.

 Step 5a: Refine target location
 '''''''''''''''''''''''''''''''